-While most existing computer vision algorithms use global image representations to model attributes (e.g., [24, 31]), we humans, arguably, exploit the benefits of localizing the relevant image regions pertaining to each attribute (see Fig. 1).
-Indeed, recent work demonstrates the effectiveness of using localized part-based representations [3, 35, 45].
+While most existing work use global image representations to model attributes (e.g., [23, 30]), recent work demonstrates the effectiveness of using localized part-based representations [3, 34, 43].
 They show that attributes-be it global ("is male") or local ("smiling")-can be more accurately learned by first bringing the underlying object-parts into correspondence, and then modeling the attributes conditioned on those object-parts.
 For example, the attribute "wears glasses" can be more easily learned when people's faces are in correspondence.
-To compute such correspondences, pre-trained part detectors are used (e.g., faces [35] and people [3, 45]).
+To compute such correspondences, pre-trained part detectors are used (e.g., faces [34] and people [3, 43]).
 However, because the part detectors are trained independently of the attribute, the learned parts may not necessarily be useful for modeling the desired attribute.
 Furthermore, some objects do not naturally have well-defined parts, which means modeling the part-based detector itself becomes a challenge.